lcnr/rubot/README.md

 To run the examples, download the repository and run `cargo run --example <example name>`.

-- `tic-tac-toe`: A port of [Sunjay's wonderful tic-tac-toe implementation], adding and using `rubot` required about 40 loc.
+- `tic-tac-toe`: A port of [Sunjay's wonderful tic-tac-toe implementation][sunjay], adding and using `rubot` required about 40 loc.
 - `oko`: An original game inspired by [Dots and Boxes] and tic-tac-toe.

+## Supported games

+While `rubot` tries to be usable with as many different kinds of games as possible, there are some limitations which may or may not be lifted in the future.

+`rubot` currently requires the game to be deterministic.
+This prevents games where the player is missing information, for example [fog of war][fow] or simultaneous actions, which can be found in games like `Rock Paper Scissors`.

 ## TODO